 7.6.2 Post Launch Checkout

 - After launching your boat, check the following: - Check all sources of possible leaks from bow to stern.
-Make this check with boat fully in the water, but still in on the trailer!
+Make this check with boat fully in the water, but still in the slings!

 Hunter 18 • Maintenance